-Small working farm land with fruit trees, vegetable gardens and animals nestled between the Olympic National Forest and the Hood Canal.
-Only one hour away from the Seattle and Vancouver Island ferries.
+Small working farm with fruit trees, vegetable gardens and animals nestled between the Olympic National Forest and the Hood Canal.
+Easy access to hiking into the National park Only one hour away from the Seattle and Vancouver Island ferries.
 Dip your toes or take a swim in the pond fed by the Glacier waters of the Olympic Mountains!

 - Check in: After 3PM

 - Cancellation policy: Strict